p13i/channel.js/docs/channel.md

 https://raw.githubusercontent.com/k-pramod/channel.js/master/dist/channel-0.1.0.js"></script>
 ```

+#### Fully-worked example

-A full example is available under [examples/chatter](../examples/chatter/).
+A full example is available under [examples/chatter](../examples/chatter/) along with a [tutorial document](./tutorial.md) that discusses some the example.

 #### Concepts

-With `channel.js`, clients receive `event`s from the server and send `command`s to the server.
-When an event is received, `channel.js` calls upon a registered client-side function which takes a data dictionary and performs the needed actions.
-To send a message, the client will `emit` data to the server through a `command` string. **This project is under active development so this API may change over time.**
+With `channel.js`, clients receive `event`s from the server and send `event`s to the server.
+When an event is received from the server, `channel.js` calls upon a registered client-side function which performs the needed actions.
+To send a message, the client will `emit` an event and data to the server through a `event` string. **This project is under active development so this API may change over time.**

 #### API